andrelbd1/research-edm-la/Compilation.md

 - (022) Students not fluent in English MOOCs has certification rates lower than students fluent.
 - (023) Higher achievement is related, counter-intuitively, to being in a non-English speaking country.
 - (006) Older students taking online courses tended to perform better than younger students.
+- (126) Student performance has significant decrease in the curse goes through.
+- (127) Students who earned high grades could be distinguished from other students based on interaction patterns in the first two weeks of class.
 #### (07) Course completion and Certification
 - (005) MOOCs typically have lower completion rates.
 - (091) Students who earned a certificate on online course most commonly held a master’s degree
+- (137) Students who earned a certificate on online course most commonly held a bachelors’s degree
 - (037) Completing activities or assessment can be used as a predictor of students completing the course
 - (034) Planning prompts increased course completion
 - (038) Event logs from students can be used as a predictor of students completing the course